nuagenetworks/nuage-metroae/UPGRADE.md

 All the above playbooks are captured inside a single playbook `vsp_upgrade.yml`.
 This playbook follows the instructions and the order of upgrading nuage components as specified in VCS install guide.

-# build and reset-build playbooks
+## build and reset-build playbooks

+The build_upgrade playbook (`build_upgrade.yml`) is used to automatically populate a number of Ansible variable files for the operation of the metro playbooks.
+Running `./metro-ansible build_upgrade.yml` will use the variables defined in `build_vars.yml` to create a `hosts` file, populate a `host_vars` directory, populate a `group_vars` directory, and make a few additional variable changes as required.
+The `build_upgrade.yml` playbook will do all the work for you.

-Refer `BUILD.md` build and reset-build playbooks section for more details
+Refer `BUILD.md` reset-build playbooks section for more details

-# nuage_unpack playbook

-Refer `BUILD.md` nuage_unpack playbook section for more details